3D Depth Mapping Xilinx FPGA IP

 - ADAS systems

-Using the left and right input images, a Depth Map can be generated where each pixel in the image, for which the 3D software has determined a distance, is coloured from red to violet according to the calculated
+Using the left and right input images, a Depth Map can be generated where each pixel in the image by calculating the distance of each point in the left image compared to the right image.
+From this the 3D software colour coded the display from red to violet to indicate the distance.

 Using the 3D Depth Map information, 3D Projection can be used to calculate the XYZ coordinates for every point in the display.
 This then allows the 3D Depth Map to be positioned in 3D space.